 The previous example, though simple, should highlight the importance of making the right, timely choices.
 Those two factors, time and decision-making are tightly connected.

 It could mean the difference between being efficient and effective.

 I could be an efficient Typist.
 However, If I am a front-line Receptionist who is an efficient Typist and a Customer walks in and I ignore him to continue typing my document, I am being ineffective as a Service Provider.

 The Customer may get tired of having to wait.
 He may rise his voice, complain to someone else or, even worse, he may leave and not return.

-Decision-making is a critical life skill and one that you should invest time in to understand and to manage well.
+Decision-making is a critical life skill and one that you should invest time in to understand and manage effectively.
 Your decisions will have consequences and will directly impact the circumstances that your face.

 Straight answer: We don’t.
 Not immediately and not on every occasion.

-Making good decisions is like building muscle on your body.
+Making good decisions is like building muscle in your body.
 It takes practice and you must be consistent.
 The more you exercise your decision-making muscles, the more effective and assertive you will become.

 Some decisions are easier than others, like moving out of the rain into somewhere dry before you get soaked.
 Others such as who to marry can be more complicated and less immediate.